CodeRabbit vs Greptile

 Custom rules in plain English

-One-click fix in Claude Code, Cursor, Codex, Devin
+One-click fix to Claude Code, Cursor, Codex, Devin

 Integrations